Felisha Legette-Jack: Early life and education

-Coming from a athletically gifted family, Legette-Jack first came to prominence at Nottingham Senior High School in the mid 1980s.
+Coming from an athletically gifted family, Legette-Jack first came to prominence at Nottingham High School, in Syracuse, New York, in the mid 1980s.
 Her brother, Ronnie, had led the Bulldogs to a state championship earlier, but Felisha went one better, leading the Lady Bulldogs to two state titles before going on to star at Syracuse University.
 At Syracuse, Legette-Jack scored 1,526 points, grabbed 927 rebounds, and graduated as the all-time leading scorer and rebounder in program history.
-As of 2021, she ranks fifth in scoring and third in rebounds.
+As of 2021, she ranked fifth in scoring and third in rebounds.
 She was the 1985 Big East Rookie of the Year, and all-league player three times, and was the recipient of a LetterWinner of Distinction Award.

-Syracuse retired Legette-Jack's basketball jersey (#33) in November 2021.
-She became the first women’s basketball player at Syracuse to have her number retired, and one of the first three female athletes to have their uniforms retired by the Orange.
+Legette-Jack was inducted into the Syracuse Hall of Fame in 1998.
+Syracuse University retired her basketball jersey (#33) in November 2021.
+She became the first women's basketball player at Syracuse to have her number retired, and one of the first three female athletes to have their uniforms retired by the Orange.